RivanshRanawat/RivanshRanawat/README.md

 # 👋 Hi, I'm Rivansh Ranawat

+Software Developer | Advanced Systems & SpaceTech | Like to learn & build new things

 I am building software and data analytics platforms with a strong focus on educational and operational use cases, starting with space and satellite systems.
 Technical focus areas include backend development, data-intensive applications, system architecture, and space-oriented software workflows.